||Volume 14, Number 3

 Answer appears later in newsletter.

-Which of the following images represents ocular toxocariasis?
+Which of the following sets of fundus autofluorescence images represents chronic central serous retinopathy (ICSC/CSR)?

 Answer appears later in the newsletter.

 Combination Therapy with Dietary Zeaxanthin for Neovascular Age-Related Macular Degeneration.
 A Randomized Clinical Trial.

 The neovascular form of AMD (nAMD) is characterized by the development of choroidal neovascularization (CNV).
 Though it represents a minority of cases, nAMD is associated with 80% to 90% of visual loss.
 It is clear that no single therapy addresses the multifactorial pathogenesis of the disease.
 A previous comparative interventional study suggested oral zeaxanthin added to triple therapy of intravitreal bevacizumab, intravitreal corticosteroids, and photodynamic therapy with verteporfin for the treatment of nAMD was comparatively effective and cost-effective.
 A randomized clinical trial was undertaken to confirm these effects.

 A two-year, triple-blinded, randomized clinical trial enrolled 144 participants (168 eyes) with nAMD to triple therapy (TT) (intravitreal bevacizumab, reduced-fluence photodynamic therapy and intravitreal dexamethasone) or the same triple therapy with oral zeaxanthin (TTZ) supplementation, 20 mg daily.
 Data were modeled out to the 11- year life expectancy of the average participant.